- What is a Special Library?

 Special librarians know that to ensure sustainability they must build into their strategy the principles of access, discovery, integration, independence, security, and partnership with other key functions.
 Today’s librarians embrace change, and even create it.
 They know that the path to success includes doing more with the tools they have, and the skills they’ve built.
 But do special librarians truly recognize success when they achieve it?
 Equally important, do they focus on communicating the value of their success to leadership and peers?

-At SLA 2017, we sponsored the fourth in our discussion series on library sustainability, where we posed the question: “What Does Success Look Like?” covering topics such as:
+In an SLA Hot Topics session (part of our series on special library sustainability), we posed the question: “What Does Success Look Like?” covering topics such as:

 - What are the characteristics of a successful special library?

 - How do you know when you are successful?